Organization of Section Leadership

 What are the expectations of Committee Chairs?

-Our Expectations for Committee Chairs is available here.
+Find our Expections for Committee Chairs.
 Generally, the Chairs organize the Committee Plan for activities for the coming year, organize and run the Committee’s meetings, ensure that there is succession planning, and otherwise lead the Committee’s activities consistent with the Committee’s mission.

 What can I do if I am interested in becoming a Committee Chair?